Orientation: Frequently Asked Questions

-For 145 years, SAIC has been committed to providing the best and most innovative art education possible.
+SAIC is committed to providing the best and most innovative art education possible.
 SAIC believes we have a responsibility as an institution to ensure that, when you graduate, you are fully conversant with the tools that technology can provide.
 In order to ensure integrated curricular technology and equal access to a wide range of software, technical support, and training, SAIC has instituted a technology requirement consisting of two parts: a school-wide laptop requirement and a technology fee.

 SAIC specializes in the complete education of contemporary artists and designers, scholars, and educators, and individuals who envision their professional and personal futures in the broad range of fields relating to art, design, and education.
 SAIC’s course study matches the breadth of a liberal arts education with the depth and rigor of a discipline-based studio program.
 The Contemporary Practices program is designed to provide the transitions necessary for students to succeed in the broad and complex arenas that drive contemporary art and design.

 For more information, please visit the Department of Contemporary Practices